We are happy to announce that UCLA Center for East-West Medicine will now be offering Primary Care services.

 This one-stop health center will provide full-service patient care which is seamless between evaluation, diagnosis, treatment and referral.
 Our model of care emphasizes a patient-centered and problem-solving approach, while incorporating many diagnostic approaches and therapeutic modalities originating from traditional Chinese medicine.

-Dr. Edward Hui is available to see primary care patients here at the Center for East West Medicine.
+Drs.
+Edward Hui, Justin Laube, Felicia Yu are available to see primary care patients here at the Center for East West Medicine.

 If you have any questions regarding our primary care program and what is has to offer, please do not hesitate to contact us.